mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

 3. **Informing Open Core Development:**

-   * The deep understanding of SaaS APIs, data models, and common business logic gleaned through this integration and UBOM normalization process directly informs the prioritization and specification for replicating these functionalities within the CompanyOS Open Core.
+   * The deep understanding of SaaS APIs, data models, and common business logic gleaned through this integration and UBOM normalization process directly informs the prioritization and specification for replicating these functionalities within the <SaaS-OS> Open Core.
 The adapters built for the Integration Hub serve as foundational elements or clear specifications for their Open Core counterparts.

-This iterative flywheel – integrate, analyze, define/refine UBOM, repeat – is fundamental to building a comprehensive and practical Universal Business Object Model and ensures that CompanyOS's understanding of business domains is grounded in real-world SaaS implementations.
+This iterative flywheel – integrate, analyze, define/refine UBOM, repeat – is fundamental to building a comprehensive and practical Universal Business Object Model and ensures that <SaaS-OS>'s understanding of business domains is grounded in real-world SaaS implementations.

 ## S4.
 Strategic Inclusion of a "Pre-Alpha Open Core Stub" in MVP

 ### S4.1.
 Rationale for Early Open Core Presence

-To fully communicate the CompanyOS value proposition, including a very early, limited "Open Core stub" in the MVP is strategically valuable.
+To fully communicate the <SaaS-OS> value proposition, including a very early, limited "Open Core stub" in the MVP is strategically valuable.

 * **Makes the "Data Liberation" Vision Tangible.**
 * **Attracts Key Early Adopters** (open-source focused).